magrathealabs/playbook/docs/3-engineering.md

 ### Tests

 Creating unit tests helps a developer to really consider what needs to be done.
 Requirements are nailed down firmly by tests.
-There can be no misunderstanding a specification written in the form of executable code.
+There can be no such thing of misunderstanding a specification written in the form of executable code.

 we're currently using [CircleCI](http://circleci.com/) to run the project's test suite.